Nursing Pad Guide: Which Type Is Best for You?

 Let's talk about staying dry because it's more complicated than it sounds.
 You know how breast pads are supposed to keep you dry?
 Well, some of them lie.
 I've tried ones that felt like I was wearing a wet paper towel (not naming names, but you know who you are).

 The trick is finding nursing pads that actually wick moisture away from your skin.
 Some of the organic ones are beautiful in theory but about as absorbent as a piece of cardboard.
 After much trial and error, I found that the best nursing pads are the ones that balance absorption with breathability.
-If you're looking for options, Healthline's guide on nursing pads offers some great choices.
+It's essential to look for materials that prioritize both your comfort and hygiene.

 And here's a pro tip: keep a spare set in every bag you own.
 I'm talking diaper bag, purse, gym bag (who am I kidding, I haven't seen the gym since before pregnancy), even in your car's glove compartment.
 Because the day you don't have backup is the day you'll need it most.